 We host employer visits and business events, and invite guest speakers from the business travel sector to share up to date information and discuss work practices.
 It’s a chance to enhance your knowledge of the job market and network with employers.

 Or you might choose to enhance your education and career prospects further still by taking a postgraduate degree, such as our MSc International Hospitality and Tourism Management.

 You can expect an interesting mix of coursework, essays, exams and activity-based assignments.
 Your coursework could include problem-solving activities, consultancy projects, presentations and group or individual reports.
-You'll also be able to access support materials through our virtual learning environment (VLE).
+You'll also be able to access support materials through our learning management system (Canvas).

 All assessment is designed to allow you to demonstrate what you’ve learned from modules, and to make sure you’re developing the knowledge and skills you need to successfully complete the course.